 [4] An idiom roughly corresponding to the English language “What goes around, comes around.”

 A simple common song “Areia do Mar” has many variations and verses.
-Here’s lyrics for one version we commonly sing in Capoeira São Salvador (coro is in red):
+Here’s lyrics for one version we commonly sing in Grupo São Salvador (coro is in red):

 Ô areia